Thermadiag/seq/docs/radix_tree.md

 # Radix tree: radix based containers

 The `seq` library provides the containers `seq::radix_set`, `seq::radix_map`, `seq::radix_hash_set` and `seq::radix_hash_map` all based on the same radix tree.
 The First 2 ones are sorted containers while the last 2 containers are (unsorted) hash tables.
-The Radix tree implementation provided by the `seq` library is a new kind of radix tree called VART for *Variable Arity Radix Tree*.
+The Radix tree implementation provided by the `seq` library is a new kind of radix tree called VART for *Variable Arity Radix Tree* which derives from the [Burst Trie](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=1627704c73fab3573bc38ab99f158822b02464b6).

 # Radix trees

-A radix tree is a kind of a space-optimized prefix tree in which each node that is the only child is merged with its parent.
+A radix tree (or trie) is a kind of a space-optimized prefix tree in which each node that is the only child is merged with its parent.
 The radix tree uses the bits representation of a key to build a sorted tree with an arity (number of children) which is a power of 2.
 There are already lots of radix tree implementations that we can sort by arity:
 -	*256*: ART (Adaptative Radix Tree) and Judy Array walk through keys by increment of 8 bits.
 This creates low depth trees, reducing the number of investigated nodes for all operations (i.e. reduce cache misses).
 They use different techniques to reduce the memory footprint of nodes having few children, like having different types of nodes depending on the children count.